Skip to content

 After all, we know that entrepreneurs and fast-growing young enterprises create all the net job growth in our economy, so we applaud the SEC for taking this important step to improve access to capital for entrepreneurs.

-If you would like to learn more about becoming an (accredited) angel investor, please reach out to us at https://venturesouth.vc/contact.
+If you would like to become an (accredited) angel investor, join us!

 Footnote: